- My Experience With Church Planting

 - An AV Cart

-Ask your Sunday School teachers or Children’s Church workers what they will need in order to serve their kids.
+Ask your Sunday School teachers or Children’s Church workers what they will need to serve their kids.

 Portable Welcome Center For Church

 The same is true for a portable welcome center.
 You can use an AV cart like this one that folds out into a table top and has a place for a computer keyboard.

 If you want it to look a little less spartan, then you can always put a cloth skirt around the front of it.